Barbara-Padilha/DMML2022_Google/documentation/Report.md

 ### Decision Tree

-When working with the `Decision Tree` model, we will follow a patter very similar to the one in the `K-Nearest Neighbors` model, meaning that after we run our `pipeline` we will tune our parameters in order to improve our classification.
+When working with the `Decision Tree` model, we will follow a pattern very similar to the one in the `K-Nearest Neighbors` model, meaning that after we run our `pipeline` we will tune our parameters in order to improve our classification.
 In any case, we begin by importing the necessary commands:

 ```ruby
 from sklearn.tree import DecisionTreeClassifier, plot_tree